 Enrollment data reflects enrollment reported at the end of the school year and only includes students attending the school.
-Students that attend programs at other schools or outside of the district are not included in enrollment counts and percentages.
+Students that attend programs outside of the district are not included in enrollment counts and percentages.

 - Data is not displayed in order to protect student privacy - Accountability calculations require 20 or more students - N No Data is available to display - † This indicates a table specific note see note below table